marketplacer/load-facebook-profile-demo-ios-ac-account-store/README.md

 Collection of functions for getting user's Facebook ID, email address and other profile information.
 This information is loaded from the current Facebook account stored on the device.
+These functions can be used to login your users with Facebook in the app.

+## Problem with this approach

 The code uses `ACAccountStore` which is built-in into iOS rather than the Facebook SDK.

-These functions can be used to login your users with Facebook in the app.
+User needs to login to facebook in iOS settings in order for these functions to work.
+Even if user used Facebook app before their Facebook iOS account still remains empty.
+I would suggest using Facebook SDK instead of this code.

 ## Setup